agilecustoms/release/docs/features/dev-release.md

 - no git tags created, files in branch addressable by branch name
 - `/` gets replaced with `-`, so branch `feature/login` gives version `feature-login`
 - parameter `dev-branch-prefix` (default value is `feature/`) enforces branch naming for dev releases.
   This is needed for security and automatic resource disposal.
-Set to empty string to disable such enforcement (not recommended)
+Set to an empty string to disable such enforcement (not recommended)
 - for each [artifact type](./../artifact-types/index.md), dev-release might have different semantics, see `dev-release` section for each artifact type

 Example of 'dev-release' usage with AWS S3: